jbasko/autoboto/docs/README.rst

 The Objective
 =============

-    I want to be able to write code like below with my favourite IDE (PyCharm) telling me that the ``s3`` service has methods called ``list_buckets`` and ``list_objects_v2`` and they take certain arguments and return objects of this or that type which has these attributes of these types.
+    I want to be able to write boto3 code with my favourite IDE (PyCharm) telling me that the ``s3`` service has methods called ``list_buckets`` and ``list_objects_v2`` and they take certain arguments and return objects of this or that type which has these attributes of these types.